GerRubio/GerRubio/README.md

 # Hi there, I'm Gerardo, Welcome 👋

-## I am a Software Developer learning more about Web Development with PHP and Python.
+## I am a Software Developer learning more about Web Development with PHP and trying to become a Full-Stack Developer.
 Also, I would like to get into the gaming industry one day.

-- 🌱 I am currently learning Python and improving my knowledge of PHP.
+- 🌱 I am currently improving my knowledge and skills with PHP and Frontend technologies like React.
 - 👯 I am looking for new challenges and keep improving.
 - 🥅 2024 Goals: Learn more about programming.
-- ⚡ Fun fact: One of my favourite hobbies are video games.
+- ⚡ Fun fact: One of my favourite hobbies are videogames, boxing and motorsport.

 ### Connect with me: